mariusndini/realtimetrades/README.md

 # Real Time Trades (Bitcoin - USD pair)
 This demo collects real time Bitcoin-USD pair trades from Binance API (https://github.com/binance-exchange/binance-official-api-docs/blob/master/web-socket-streams.md#trade-streams).
-This stream is available to anyone interested in collecting this information.
-This information is made available through a HTTP web-socket.
+Tne stream is publically available to anyone interested and made available through a HTTP web-socket.

-This demo consists of the following puzzle pieces
+This demo consists of the following pieces

-<b>Node-js</b> The demo runs on node-js on a VM to connect and collect data from Bitcoin streaming API.
-Once messages come through the websocket they are then sent to AWS Kinesis.
+<b>API Data Collector</b> node-js on a VM to connect and collect data from Bitcoin streaming API.
+Once messages come through the websocket they are routed to AWS Kinesis.
 Essentially the stream flows from the source to an S3 bucket for <i>Snowpipe</i> to ingest.

 <b>AWS Kinesis</b> Data from node-js to AWS Kinesis one message at a time.
 Every 5mbs or 300 seconds, which ever comes first, then data is saved to S3.

-<b>Snowpipe</b> Once the data hits the S3 bucket Snowpipe ingests this dataset into Snowflake.
-On average this happens every two seconds.
-This depends on when the SQS message alerts Snowflake that new data is ready to be ingested.
+<b>Snowpipe</b> Once the data hits the S3 bucket Snowpipe ingests dataset into Snowflake.
+On average this happens every two minutes.

-<b>Snowflake</b> Snowflake ingests and houses all data that will later be ready for processing.
+<b>Snowflake</b> Snowflake ingests & houses data that will later for processed.

 ![img](https://github.com/mariusndini/img/blob/master/cryptopath.png)

 This data set is streamed in real-time as trades are happening on the trading platform.
-The through put is lagged by two bottle necks.
-One AWS Kinesis which is currently set to batch every 300 seconds or 5mbs (which ever comes first).
+The through put is lagged by two services.
+The first AWS Kinesis which is currently set to batch every 300 seconds or 5mbs (which ever comes first).
 Since the data set is relatively small in size it will almost always wait 300 seconds (5 minutes).
 The second is Snowpipe which will wait until AWS SQS will send a message to Snowflake to ingest the data and this is on average about 120 seconds but usually less.
-Total lag time between a trade occuring and a decision or the data hitting a report is ~7 minutes.
+Total lag time between a trade occuring and a decision being made on that action is considered ~7 minutes.

 ## Raw Data Values
 Below is a list of the values we are getting from the API.
-This data is incoming in real time as people make trades on the exchange.
+This data is incoming in real time as trades occur on the exchange.
 The values of relevence to us are <b>price (p)</b> since this will be the value we are buying and selling this asset.
-We also care about tracking when this asset was trade so <b>trade time is important (T)</b>, trade id is also important since we may have 2 or 3 trades within any given second trade_id will give us the correct order
+We also care about tracking when this asset was trade so <b>trade time is important (T)</b>, trade id is also important since we may have 2 or 3 trades within any given second <b>trade_id</b> will give us the correct order
 ```
 {
   "e": "trade",     // Event type